High-frequency asymptotics for Lipschitz-Killing curvatures of excursion sets on the sphere: Gaussian subordinated fields

-\begin{remark} Because the field $\left\{ g_{j;2}(.)\right\} $ has finite-variance and it is isotropic, it admits itself a spectral representation.
+\begin{remark} Since the field $ \{ g_{j;2}(\cdot) \} $ has finite-variance and it is isotropic, it admits itself a spectral representation.
 Indeed, it is a simple computation to show that the corresponding angular power spectrum is provided by

-for $\mathbb{\ell }=1,2,...$ This result will have a great relevance for the practical implementation of the findings in the next sections. \end{remark}
+for $\mathbb{\ell}=1,2,\ldots.$ This result will have a great relevance for the practical implementation of the findings in the next sections. \end{remark}